Choosing the right conjunction is important to make the meaning clear.

 - I had bacon, a toast, and an egg.

-We can start a sentence with a conjunction, or place it in the middle of a sentence.
+We can start a sentence with a conjunction, or place it in the middle of the sentence.
+A comma is used when a conjunction introducing a subordinate clause comes before the main clause as shown here.
+The subordinating conjunctions are in bold.

 - If he is not here soon, we shall leave without him.